gilatsh/The-Series-Analyzer/README.md

 g.
 Display the Number of elements in the series.
 h.
 Display the Sum of the series.
 i.
 Exit.
-● After choosing a correct option in the menu (validate !)
+Once you have selected the correct option in the menu (validate!)
 a.
 After input of the menu option, the calculation should be done.
 b.
 The answer should be displayed.